maps-apps-n/flgroundwater/README.md

-# An Analysis Water Quality in Florida, 2001 - 2017
+# An Analysis of Water Quality in Florida, 2001 - 2017

 # Salinity